K2GQ/k2gq.github.io/netsummary.md

 **Tuesday, February 25**
 ### Community Net ML/GPT Generated Summary
-- The SBARC Community Net is held weekly on Tuesdays, inviting hams from surrounding clubs to socialize, practice communication skills, and stay active on the air.
+- The Community Net is held weekly on Tuesdays, inviting hams from surrounding clubs to socialize, practice communication skills, and stay active on the air.
 - The net started with check-ins from both RF and EchoLink.
 - A structured roundtable discussion followed, covering various topics including weather, personal updates, equipment sales, and emergency preparedness.